mkarpiarz/cloud-native-docs/gpu-operator/install-gpu-operator.rst

      - Description
      - Default

+   * - ``cdi.enabled``
+     - When set to ``true``, the Operator installs two additional runtime classes, nvidia-cdi and nvidia-legacy and enables injecting Container Device Interface (CDI) devices into the nvidia-cdi runtime.
+       Using CDI aligns the Operator with the recent efforts to standardize how complex devices like GPUs are exposed to containerized environments.

+       Pods can specify ``spec.runtimeClassName`` as ``nvidia-cdi`` to use the functionality or specify ``nvidia-legacy`` or ``nvidia`` to use the default runtime class.

+       NVIDIA recommends enabling CDI.
+     - ``false``

+   * - ``cdi.default``
+     - When set to ``true``, the nvidia-cdi runtime is set as the default runtime class.
+       Otherwise, the default runtime class is ``nvidia``.

+       NVIDIA recommends using nvidia-cdi as the default runtime class.

+     - ``false``

    * - ``daemonsets.annotations``
      - Map of custom annotations to add to all GPU Operator managed pods.
      - ``{}``